Treatment effect estimation under convergent network interference: Model and Preliminaries

 for some function $f_i\in\mathcal{F}$, where

-$C>0$ is a constant, and the derivatives are taken with respect to the second argument.
+$C$ is a constant, and the derivatives are taken with respect to $x$.
+For each unit $i\in [n]$, we refer to $f_i$ as its potential outcome function and $(W_i,R_i(G_n))$ as its exposure.

-This is the anonymous interference setting adopted in \citet{Wager}.
-We summarize such a setting by the pair $(G_n,v_n)$, where $G_n$ also denotes the adjacency matrix of the exposure graph and $v_n:[n]\to\mathcal{F}$ is the map $i\mapsto f_i$.
-We refer to $(G_n,v_n)$ as an experiment.
-The superpopulation perspective views $(G_n,v_n)$ as random, whereas the finite-population perspective views $(G_n,v_n)$ as deterministic.
+We thus summarize the $n$th finite population \eqref{eq:general_fp} by the pair $(G_n,v_n)$, where $G_n$ also denotes the adjacency matrix of the exposure graph and $v_n:[n]\to\mathcal{F}$ is the map $i\mapsto f_i$ describing the vector $(f_1,\dots, f_n)$.
+The design-based perspective views $(G_n,v_n)$ as deterministic, whereas the superpopulation perspective views $(G_n,v_n)$ as random.
+Following \citet{Savje} and \citet{Hu}, we define the average direct effect (ADE) as